Sitefinity/Telerik.Sitefinity.Samples.Quantum/README.md

 1. Download the database backup file from [here](https://sitefinitystore.blob.core.windows.net/files/Telerik.Sitefinity.Samples.Quantum/SitefinityUcommerceDB.zip).
 2. Unzip the  **SitefinityUcommerceDB.zip**  file.
 3. In SQL Management Studio, open the context menu of _Databases_ and select _Restore Database_
-4. Select the _Device_ radio button and navigate to the folder where you unzipped the  **QuantumDB_version.zip**  file.
+4. Select the _Device_ radio button and navigate to the folder where you unzipped the  **SitefinityUcommerceDB.zip**  file.
 5. Select the  **Sitefinity.bak**  file and click _OK_.
 6. Click _OK_.